telerik/winforms-docs/controls/cardview/getting-started.md

 1. In the __Add Connection__ dialog, click on the *Browse* button.
 This step will display the __Select Microsoft Access Database File__ dialog.

-1. In the __Select Microsoft Access Database File__ dialog, navigate to Telerik UI for for WinForms installation directory and locate the `Nwind.mdb` file within the \Examples\QuickStart\Datasources directory.
+1. In the __Select Microsoft Access Database File__ dialog, navigate to Telerik UI for WinForms installation directory and locate the `Nwind.mdb` file within the \Examples\QuickStart\Datasources directory.
 Select `Nwind.mdb` and click *OK* to close the __Select Microsoft Access Database File__ dialog.

 1. Click *OK* to close __Add Connection__ dialog.